-Burgess’s work in the theatre began when he was a student at Manchester University, where he directed plays for the Stage Society (including Hassan by James Elroy Flecker) and wrote drama reviews for the university magazine.
+Anthony Burgess’s work in the theatre began when he was a student at Manchester University from 1937 to 1940.
+He directed plays for the Stage Society, including Hassan by James Elroy Flecker, and wrote drama reviews for the university magazine.

 In the years after the Second World War, he taught drama at Bamber Bridge Emergency Training College in Lancashire, where he directed Murder in the Cathedral and an all-male production of Shakespeare’s Hamlet.
 From 1950 until 1954 he lived in Oxfordshire, and was an active member of the Adderbury Drama Group and the Old Banburians’ Drama Society.
 His credits as a director included Sweeney Agonistes by T.S.
 Eliot (with original music by Burgess), Juno and the Paycock by Sean O’Casey, A Phoenix Too Frequent by Christopher Fry, The Giaconda Smile by Aldous Huxley, The Adding Machine by Elmer Rice, and Lord I Was Afraid, which he adapted from the novel by Nigel Balchin.
 Burgess and his first wife Lynne acted in many of these amateur productions.

 He completed his first stage play, a verse drama titled The Eve of Saint Venus, in 1951, although there is no evidence that it was performed at that time.
 He later adapted the play as a novella, published in 1964.